Theo 266 Church in the World

 Joseph Cardinal Ratzinger (Pope Benedict XVI), Introduction to Christianity (Rome: Ignatius Press 2004)

-You are expected to be present at all classes (unless you have prior permission from the instructor or the Rome Center direction, or a documented medical condition) and to participate in class discussion.
-Questions will be included on the syllabus to guide your reading of the texts, to help you ask your own questions, and to facilitate discussion in class.
 Class will consist of an introductory lecture and the discussion of the primary texts and secondary literature assigned for that day.
 All lectures, except for the textbook references, will be found on Blackboard, most of them in the Rome Center Library.
-Students must bring the textbook and are strongly advised to make photocopies of the assigned secondary sources to each meeting in order to facilitate class discussion.
+Students must bring the textbook and (digital) copies of the assigned secondary sources to each meeting in order to facilitate class discussion.

-The mid-termand final examinations, covering material in the lectures and assigned reading, will each count for one third of the final grade, leaving the last third for a term paper of 5-7 pages plus bibliography.
+The mid-term and final examinations, covering material in the lectures and assigned reading, will each count for one third of the final grade, leaving the last third for a term paper of 6-8 pages plus bibliography.
 Paper topics must be approved in advance by the instructor.
 Extra consideration in the final grade will be given to students who demonstrate consistent participation in class discussion.

-Plagiarism in academic work or dishonest examination behavior will result minimally in the instructor assigning the grade of “F” for the assignment or examination.
+Plagiarism in academic work or dishonest examination behavior will result in the instructor’s assigning the grade of “F” for the assignment or examination.
 Moreover, all instances of academic dishonesty must be reported to the Rome Center’s Associate Dean for Academic Affairs for the consideration of additional sanctions.

 SCHEDULE OF LESSONS AND ASSIGNMENTS

-1. (I) Introduction to the course; biographical and bibliographical information concerning Joseph Ratzinger.
+1. Introduction to the course; biographical and bibliographical information concerning Joseph Ratzinger.

 I. Humanity Facing God in Today’s World

-3. (III) “I believe – we believe” – Faith in a communion of believers
+3. “I believe – we believe” – Faith in a communion of believers

-4. “I believe – I think rationally” – Christianity as co-existence of faith and reason in regard with God
+4. “I believe – I think” – Christianity as co-existence of faith and reason in regard with God

 “Prolegomena to the subject of God”, “The Biblical Belief in God”, Faith in God Today”, “The God of Faith and the God of the Philosophers”, Introduction to Christianity, 103-161.